 Step #6.
 Start the End Product Development

-This is the phase when your development team starts coding, using the chosen programming language, toolsets, and frameworks.
+This is the phase when your app development team starts coding, using the chosen programming language, toolsets, and frameworks.
 The use of agile methodologies like Scrum, Kanban, or Extreme Programming, will streamline and accelerate the development while sticking to the specification guidelines and ensuring quality.

 Today’s best practices suggest integrating QA testing into every stage of software development.
 Also, stay in contact with your development team over the course of implementing your SaaS app idea.
 Your goal is to constantly check if you stay on the same page and are correctly following product specifications.